Barbara Pritchard is an Upper Murray artist who works from her studio amongst bushland near Walwa, Victoria.

 Barbara’s work in textiles has been recognized throughout Australia and USA as well as residing in the Victoria Museum Archives.

+Pritchard is known for her intricate textile artworks that are inspired by the natural beauty of her surroundings.
 The wild and untamed Australian landscape inspire and inform her work which reside in collections within Australia and overseas as well as archived in Victorian Museum in Melbourne.
+Pritchard’s work has been exhibited both nationally and internationally, and she has won numerous awards for her textile art.

 Barbara’s art practice has developed over 40 years of living closely with the environment in the Snowy Mountain Region of Victoria.